Leonxzy44/Leonxzy44/README.md

 </p>

 My real name is Leon and i'm interested into coding, math, physics, reading, robotics and arduino.
 I love to code and build projects.
 I also like gaming.
 Most of my projects are on GitHub.
 My most successful repo is https://github.com/Leonxzy44/Desktop-projects so you can check it out.
 Look at all things at read.me to find more informations about me.
-If you're ever interested into collab, i'm in.
+If you're ever interested into collaboration, i'm in.

 ---
 <h1 align="center">💫 About me </h1>